jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/stress-rupture.md

 2. #transgranular / #intergranular depends on temperature and #strain-rate: lower creep rates and temperatures.
 3. #brittle
    1. Usually #intergranular.
-   2. Initiates at #triple-points of grains
+   2. Initiates at #triple-junction of grains
    3. No elongation of grains (even after visible plasticity).
 4. #ductile
    1. #transgranular